Most businesses searching for invoice factoring rates assume the lowest rate is best. Like most things, the truth is more complicated.

 Click on the image above to view the spreadsheet.
 Fill in your invoice value, advance rate, and factoring rate (using a 30 day average) to compare the per dollar cost of each proposal.

-Remember that factoring rates and advances can differ from one provider to another.
-It is definitely worth your time to shop around.
+Since factoring rates and advances can differ from one provider to another, it is definitely worth your time to shop around.

 How Are Factoring Rates Determined?